Scientific Integrity in Policymaking

 "Scientific Integrity in Policymaking: An Investigation into the Bush Administration's Misuse of Science" is the title of a report published by the Union of Concerned Scientists in February, 2004.
 The report was the culmination of an investigation of the Bush administration's objectivity in science, and ultimately a criticism thereof.
-(After it was published, the report's existence was fairly well-publicized by the United States' mass media.)

 "Suppression and distortion of research findings"

 A central thesis of the report, according to the Executive Summary (on page 2 of the text), was that the Bush administration had behaved in ways considered to be consistent with the following three situations.